slsa-framework/slsa/docs/provenance/v1/index.md

     to expectations.
 -   Others can rebuild the artifact, if desired.

-This predicate is the recommended way to satisfy the SLSA [provenance requirements](/spec/v1.0/requirements#provenance-generation).
+This predicate is the RECOMMENDED way to satisfy the SLSA [provenance requirements](/spec/v1.0/requirements#provenance-generation).

 ## Prerequisite